 My name is Rose.
 I am the co-teacher for K-Blue.
 I graduated from Shandong University of Political Science and Law.
 My major was English.
 I also received my TEM 8 certificate in the university.
 I have 5 years of experience working with children of different ages.
 I am a kind, passionate, patient, and open-minded teacher.
 My goal is to help every student to reach their potential.

 My name is Gillian May Stubbings.
-I am from England, but I have been living in Asia for over 5 years now.
-I have been in Beijing for one year where I worked as a homeroom teacher in a Montessori Kindergarten.
+I am from England, but I have been living in Asia for over 6 years now.
+I have been in Beijing for two years, and this is my second year teaching in KR.
 Before moving to China, I worked as a teacher in Thailand and Vietnam for 4 years, with experience from Kindergarten to high school.

 I have a BA in Fine Art from Manchester Metropolitan University and a TEFL certificate.
+I am currently studying a postgraduate in international education from the University of Nottingham.
 In the UK, I worked as a teaching assistant in university and an arts specialist in primary schools.

 Welcome!
 My name is Elin Pan.
 I am from Sweden, but I have also lived in Norway and in the UK.
 This is my 4th year in Beijing and I am enjoying learning the Chinese language and culture.